Timschuu/RageMP.Net-doc/documentation/commands.md

 ## Error Handling

 Whenever a command is not found or type parsing fails, RageMP.Net allows you to define how to handle this situation.
-By subscribing to `MP.Commands.CommandError` you will be notified with an error message, reason and the player issuing the command.
+By subscribing to `MP.Events.PlayerCommandFailed` you will be notified with an error message, reason, the players input and the player issuing the command.

 ## Removing Commands